 - Mix the sauce: Combine soy sauce, fish sauce, Shaoxing wine, curry powder, sesame oil, white pepper, sugar, and minced garlic in a small bowl.

-- Cook the noodles: Soak rice stick noodles in boiling water for 5 minutes, then drain and rinse with cold water.
+- Cook the noodles: Soak rice stick noodles in boiling water for 5 minutes, then drain and rinse with cold water (for more information, see the section below on how to prep rice noodles.)

 - Scramble the eggs: In a hot skillet or wok, cook beaten eggs in oil until set, then chop them into small pieces.